CMDann/rails-ecomm-project/README.md

            - Added "On Sale" and "SOLD OUT" badges to products
            - Added category search
            - Added "No product found" message to the category search
-           - Created category partial to list all categories on the side of site for category search (not yet added)
+           - Created category partial to list all categories
            - Changed product page category tags to links to category search

 11.22.2013 - Added basic SASS styles to the site